Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 You may not need treatment for your fibroids if you do not have symptoms.
 The following treatments may shrink your fibroids and help your pain:

-- Contraceptives: These medicines help prevent pregnancy.
+- Contraceptives help prevent pregnancy.
 They also may help shrink your fibroids.

 - Your symptoms, such as heavy bleeding, pain, or pelvic pressure, worsen.